 Each subwoofer included with the Nakamichi Shockwafe Ultra features a 10-inch, downward-facing driver, and the subwoofers themselves are 11-inches deep, 13-inches wide and 20.5-inches tall.
 Each subwoofer is solidly built, weighing in at 23.4 pounds to help dampen excessive vibration which can distort and detract from sound.

-Especially in the comparatively small space of a home theater, there's enough bass from the dual subwoofers to fill the whole room and really put you in the sound in the same way that a movie theater does.
+Especially in the comparatively small space of a home theater, there's enough bass from the dual subwoofers to fill the whole room and really put you in the sound in the same way that a movie theater does (more on speaker/sub placements in our tutorial).
 It's no gimmick...this difference is big, and immediately noticeable.